-Dementia Care refers to around the clock care for older adults experiencing memory loss and diseases such as Alzheimer’s.
+Memory Care refers to around the clock care for older adults experiencing memory loss and diseases such as Alzheimer’s.
 We recognize that each person’s journey is unique, which is why our care philosophy is rooted in personalized care.
-Each member of our staff has undergone simulated dementia training in order to better understand the experiences of those affected by dementia.
+Each member of our staff has undergone simulated dementia training in order to better understand the experiences of those affected by cognitive impairment.

-Our Dementia Households are safe living areas fully equipped to ensure the highest quality of care is delivered, a calm and regulated environment is maintained, and engaging activities are scheduled to help residents interact and socialize.
+Our Memory Care Households are safe living areas fully equipped to ensure the highest quality of care is delivered, a calm and regulated environment is maintained, and engaging activities are scheduled to help residents interact and socialize.

 Trico LivingWell is a safe community built to enhance the lives of older adults with elevated standards of cleanliness, security, design, clinical expertise, and culinary craftsmanship.
 Our goal is to help you make the best decision for you, so that you can Love Your Days!
 If you would like to tour our residences, or if you would like to speak with a member of our team, click here.